Duke Nukem Forever: Marketing and release

 The Duke Nukem Forever launch trailer was released on June 2, 2011.
 A playable demo was released on June 3, 2011.
 Duke Nukem Forever was released in a special "Balls of Steel" edition, with items including a five-inch bust of Duke Nukem, a 100-page artbook, a comic, stickers and poker chips.
 Themes and avatars were also sold for the Xbox 360 and PlayStation 3.

 2K Games launched a website titled "Boob Tube" to promote the game.
 On May 19, 2011, a Flash game was released on the website, Duke Nudem, whereby players shoot targets against a woman.
 If successful, her clothing is removed until she is topless.
 2K released a Duke Nukem Forever soundboard for iOS, including a number of Duke Nukem's phrases.
 Duke Nukem Forever was made available a day early on June 9 from all retailers after the street date was broken.
 It was released in Japan on March 29, 2012.
+In December 2018, Duke Nukem Forever was made available on the Xbox digital store, with compatibility with Xbox One and Xbox Series through the Xbox backwards compatibility program.